sadhanaavasarala/learning-library/LabGuide100.md

 - Create Initial Project
 - Import UI application from GitHub
 - Setup automated build to create application artifacts
-- Setup an automated deployment to provisiona dn deploy your applciation into the Oracle Cloud
+- Setup an automated deployment to provision and deploy your application into the Oracle Cloud

 ## Required Artifacts
-- We will be leveraging a preparred application found on [GitHub: https://github.com/c-rocket/TTC-CatalogApp.git](https://github.com/c-rocket/TTC-CatalogApp.git)
+- We will be leveraging a prepared application found on GitHub: [https://github.com/c-rocket/TTC-CatalogApp.git](https://github.com/c-rocket/TTC-CatalogApp.git)

 ## Technologies Involved
 - Oracle Cloud Serivce: